stephanzlatarev/norman/notes.md

 ============= MILESTONE 1 - Upgrade skills to work with memory

+- structures.js to count "gateways" and "gatewaysBuilding" so that skill to build a gateway should choose location without blocking.
+Same for pylons.

 - add skill to scout with zealots.
 Send one zealot to each resource cluster
 - add skill to attack with army